urupaud/k3s-fiverr/flask/README.md

 By default this deployment will deploy only 1 api, if you want to change it, change the value of **replicas** variable in **values-dev.yaml** in charts directory.

-Here by using ingress, flask api hostname set to **dev-flaskapi.emi.pe** so hostname will direct to http://172.18.0.2:5000 (make sure to put host entry when doing it locally).
+Here by using ingress, flask api hostname set to **dev-flaskapi.emi.pe** so hostname will redirect to http://172.18.0.2:5000 which is flask api service on cluster (make sure to put host entry when doing it locally).
 You can set desired hostname by simply changing the **hostname** variable in respective environment's value yaml file.